JSTOR-Labs/plant-humanities/tamarind/README.md

 {#paragraph4}

 ### The Tamarind’s Locale
 The tamarind tree is a nonendangered semi-evergreen fast-growing species.
 It is best suited to those regions characterized by seasonal dry forests, tropical seasonal forests, and savanna biomes.[^ref6] These biomes’ climates feature slightly strong thermal oscillation and concentrated rains during specific times of the year, resulting in water stress for plants during the dry season.
-As a drought-resistant tree, tamarind has with the capacity to grow in poorly developed soils through nitrogen fixation, a feature shared by all species from the Fabaceae family.
+As a drought-resistant tree, tamarind has the capacity to grow in poorly developed soils through nitrogen fixation, a feature shared by all species from the Fabaceae family.
 In addition, it can endure aerosol salt from windy coastal areas and sequesters carbon.
 For these reasons, it’s not surprising that tamarind can be found in 54 countries along the plant’s historical circulation routes.
 In the Sahelian region and many other parts of Africa, tamarind fruits collected from natural populations or individual trees are essential components of the nonmonetized hidden harvest of wild resources.
 The assessment of the economic importance of the tamarind fruits’ hidden harvest requires estimating how much local populations would have to pay to replace these free resources.[^ref7] As such, tamarind acts as an enhancer of agroforestry for small farmers and landless laborers in semi-arid areas in danger of desertification.
 <param ve-graphic fit="contain" title="Tamarind Tree in Saras Baug, Pune, c.1870, albumen print, 18.9 x 24.0 cm, Royal Collection Trust/©Her Majesty Queen Elizabeth II 2020" url="https://www.rct.uk/sites/default/files/collection-online/3/b/519410-1424804520.jpg">
 <param ve-entity eid="Q44448" title="Fabaceae">
 <param ve-entity eid="Q25501895" title="pinnate leaf" aliases="pinnate">